Petrotest: 1979 - 2012

 Volkmar Wierzbicki took over the company Sommer & Runge on January 1, 1979 by purchasing it from his mother, subsequent to having already founded the company PETROTEST in 1975.
 The company Sommer & Runge was still a traditional company characterized by its highly skilled craftsmanship in the manufacture of laboratory test equipment for the petroleum industry.
 Sales were almost exclusively focused on Germany.
 The product range included about 100 different products, with predominantly made-to-order production; batches of five pieces tended to be the exception.

 In June 1985, an English-language catalog was published for the first time, which has been continually reprinted and updated.
 Since the publication of the catalog, foreign sales rose to about 80% of total revenue and now include all of the oil-producing countries.

 In mid-March 1989, after 85 years, the lease for the company premises on Bennigsenstrasse was terminated without conditions and the company moved to Berlin-Marienfelde.
 Effective January 1, 1992, the company changed its legal form: The companies Sommer & Runge KG, Petrotest, V. Wierzbicki, Berlin and Petrotest Laboratory Supplies, Hamburg were merged to form a new company, Petrotest Instruments GmbH & Co.
 KG.
 The over 100-year-old name Sommer & Runge had to be abandoned due to German commercial register regulations and the international recognition of the name Petrotest.

 In 1996, the company set up operations for the first time in company-owned buildings to the south of Berlin in Dahlewitz.
 Since 2002, Florian Wierzbicki has worked at his father's company.
 At the end of February 2012 Volkmar Wierzbicki sold Petrotest Instruments GmbH & Co.
 KG to Austrian Anton Paar GmbH.

 Since 2013

 As of July 2013 the company has been called Anton Paar ProveTec.
-Since then Heinz Kindlhofer has been the general manager.
+Currently Joerg Essmann is the general manager.